wh200720041/ssl_slam2/README.md

 ```
   rosservice call /save_map
 ```
-since the current frame is between 1060 and 1120, the loop closure will be triggered automatically and the global map will be optimized and saved
+Since the current frame is between 1060 and 1120, the loop closure will be triggered automatically and the global map will be optimized and saved

 ### 4.4 Localization

-localization
+Type
 ```
     roslaunch ssl_slam2 ssl_slam2_localization.launch
 ```